Universal Wrestling Federation (Bill Watts)

-The Universal Wrestling Federation was a 1986 re-branding of wrestler-turned-owner Bill Watts' Mid-South Wrestling promotion.
-Watts' goal was to elevate his promotion from a relatively smaller, regional-level business, to a national-level rival of the World Wrestling Federation (WWF, now known as WWE).
-However, Watts' business strategy quickly swung from "overnight" success to catastrophic failure, resulting in the 1987 sale of the UWF to another rival: Jim Crockett Promotions (owner of Mid-Atlantic Wrestling, Georgia Championship Wrestling, the National Wrestling Alliance (NWA)'s most important championships, and the predecessor of World Championship Wrestling).
-The promotion began as an NWA territory, NWA Tri-State, founded by Leroy McGuirk in the 1950s.
-Tri-State/Mid-South/UWF promoted in Oklahoma, Arkansas, Louisiana and Mississippi until 1987.
+The Universal Wrestling Federation (UWF) was a 1986 re-branding of wrestler-turned-promoter Bill Watts' Mid-South Wrestling promotion.
+Watts' goal was to elevate his promotion from a relatively smaller, regional-level business, to a national-level rival of the World Wrestling Federation (WWF, now known as WWE) and Jim Crockett Promotions.
+However, Watts' business strategy quickly swung from "overnight" success to catastrophic failure, in large part due to financial difficulties stemming from the 1980s oil glut, resulting in the 1987 sale of the UWF to Jim Crockett Promotions (owner of Mid-Atlantic Wrestling, Georgia Championship Wrestling, controllers of the National Wrestling Alliance (NWA)'s most important championships, and the predecessor of World Championship Wrestling (WCW).)
+The promotion began as an NWA territory, NWA Tri-State, founded by Leroy McGuirk in the 1950s, and was purchased by Bill Watts in 1979.
+Tri-State/Mid-South/UWF promoted shows in Oklahoma, Arkansas, Louisiana and Mississippi until 1987.

 Because Watts did not register the "Universal Wrestling Federation" name with the United States Patent and Trademark Office, businessman Herb Abrams was able to use it to launch an unrelated wrestling promotion of the same name in 1990.

 History

 NWA Tri-State (1950s–1979)

 A former territory wrestler who was blinded in a 1950 auto accident, Leroy McGuirk eventually took over promoting a wrestling circuit covering Oklahoma, Louisiana and Mississippi.
 Until 1973, "Cowboy" Bill Watts had been one of Tri-State's most popular wrestlers.
 After leaving Tri-State for Eddie Graham's Championship Wrestling from Florida, Watts returned to Tri-State in 1975.
+NWA Tri-State fought a two-year promotional war against International Championship Wrestling that included the "outlaw" promotion filing an antitrust lawsuit against McGuirk and Watts.